 What are the signs and symptoms of abdominal pain in children?

 Your child's pain may be sharp or dull.
 The pain may stay in the same place or move around.
 Your child may have the pain all the time, or it may come and go.
-Your child may have nausea, vomiting, fever, or diarrhea.
-Your child may cry or scream from the pain.
+He or she may cry or scream from the pain.
+Depending on the cause, he or she may also have nausea, vomiting, fever, or diarrhea.

 How will I know if my baby has abdominal pain?

 Babies and very young children have trouble talking and saying what they feel.
-It may be hard to know if when he is in pain.
-Your baby may do the following when he has pain:
+It may be hard to know if when he or she is in pain.
+Your baby may do the following when he or she has pain:

 - Cry with a higher pitch, whimper, or groan

-- Move around a lot to lie in a way that will not hurt or move his arms around
+- Move around a lot to lie in a way that will not hurt or move his or her arms around

-- Frown or squeeze his eyes shut tightly
+- Frown or squeeze his or her eyes shut tightly

-- Pull his knees up to his chest
+- Pull his or her knees up to his or her chest

 - Get upset when touched